How Many Items May I Check Out?

 - For best results, use the Suggest a Title form for new materials since other Minnesota libraries may not be willing to lend them and GRRL purchases most new items requested by our customers.

-Most items are shelved by the library barcode number If you are unsure how the items being held are shelved, be sure to stop at the circulation desk to inquire.
+Most held items are shelved by the patron's barcode number.
+If you are unsure how hold items are shelved at your local library, be sure to stop at the circulation desk to inquire.

 Yes, another person may pick up those items you have on hold as long as they have your library card with them.